poqudrof/Soby/README.md

 ### How to use (Windows & Mac)

 Follow the same steps as in Linux.
-You should Hack your processing version with the one given here.

->To Hack it replace:
-> `yourProcessing/core/library/core.jar` by our `processing-svg/core/library/core.jar` .

-With standard Processing it will work, without text and images which is less interesting.
+I will post instructions once I start doing ruby and JrubyARt on Windows.

 ## Example

+New example coming soon.

 Example of a presentation done with Soby (and [Skatolo](https://github.com/potioc/Skatolo)):

 watch at:  2:40  and 4:20